-With the Cloud Pod Architecture feature, you can link together multiple View pods to provide a single large desktop brokering and management environment.
+With the Cloud Pod Architecture feature, you can link together multiple pods to provide a single large desktop and application brokering and management environment.

-A View pod consists of a set of View Connection Server instances, shared storage, a database server, and the vSphere and network infrastructures required to host desktop virtual machines.
-In a traditional View implementation, you manage each pod independently.
-With the Cloud Pod Architecture feature, you can join together multiple pods to form a single View implementation called a pod federation.
+A pod consists of a set of Connection Server instances, shared storage, a database server, and the vSphere and network infrastructures required to host desktop and application pools.
+In a traditional Horizon implementation, you manage each pod independently.
+With the Cloud Pod Architecture feature, you can join together multiple pods to form a single Horizon implementation called a pod federation.

-A pod federation can span multiple sites and datacenters and simultaneously simplify the administration effort required to manage a large-scale View deployment.
+A pod federation can span multiple sites and datacenters and simultaneously simplify the administration effort required to manage a large-scale Horizon deployment.

 The following diagram is an example of a basic Cloud Pod Architecture topology.

-In the example topology, two previously standalone View pods in different datacenters are joined together to form a single pod federation.
-An end user in this environment can connect to a View Connection Server instance in the New York datacenter and receive a session on a desktop in the London datacenter.
+In the example topology, two previously standalone pods in different data centers are joined together to form a single pod federation.
+An end user in this environment can connect to a Connection Server instance in the New York data center and receive a desktop or application in the London data center.